 Dr. Jerry Williams of Urgent Care 24/7 discusses folliculitis or ingrown hairs.

-Folliculitis is an inflammation or an irritation of the hair follicles and it’s a very common problem.
-Dr. Williams personally has experienced it around his neck and beard line in the past, and we’ll talk about that kind of folliculitis.
-We see this very commonly in our urgent care centers nationally in Urgent Care 247, and Dr. Williams thought it’d be something that would be good for us to talk about if folliculitis goes untreated and if there’s a bacterial cause either primary or secondary bacterial infection, these folliculitis infections can go on to cause an abscess formation can be really problematic.
+Folliculitis is an inflammation or an irritation of the hair follicles and it's a very common problem.
+Dr. Williams personally has experienced it around his neck and beard line in the past, and we'll talk about that kind of folliculitis.
+We see this very commonly in our urgent care centers nationally in Urgent Care 247, and Dr. Williams thought it'd be something that would be good for us to talk about.
+If folliculitis goes untreated and if there's a bacterial cause either primary or secondary bacterial infection, these folliculitis infections can go on to cause an abscess formation, which can be really problematic.

-They involve an ingrown hair, unless you remove that ingrown hair where the hair is actually growing back down into the skin, if you don’t get that hair removed, or at least get it pulled where it’s growing away from not back into the back into the tissue.
-That folliculitis is actually not going to resolve back to normal until that’s that that is the ingrown hairs is taken care of.
-There’s lots of different causes of folliculitis and want to kind of run down the list.
+They involve an ingrown hair, unless you remove that ingrown hair where the hair is actually growing back down into the skin, if you don't get that hair removed, or at least get it pulled where it's growing away from not back into the back into the tissue.
+That folliculitis is actually not going to resolve back to normal until that's that the ingrown hairs are taken care of.
+There's lots of different causes of folliculitis, and I want to kind of run down the list.
 One thing is that our deficiency anemia is sometimes associated with chronic folliculitis.
-So one good reason to go get evaluated by your primary care physician if you think you may have if you have chronic folliculitis.
+So one good reason to go get evaluated by your primary care physician is if you think you may have if you have chronic folliculitis.
 That could be our deficiency anemia.

 Exfoliation meaning getting rid of the dead skin is important and frequent antibacterial, antibacterial.
 Then using moisturizers that are gentle, which will also keep the skin healthy, and you're less likely to end up with the folliculitis.
 So this is a common problem.
 A lot of people have it.
 We've run down the laundry list of causes.